“Probe every aspect of what ‘being a successful musician’ means to you.”

 If you aspire to a career as an independent musician, you’ll find lots of “how to” advice online.

-This post takes a reverse approach: I highlight 12 unwise moves that are common among young performers and counter them with thoughts for building flourishing careers.
+This post takes a reverse approach: I highlight 12 unwise moves that are common among inexperienced performers, and then I counter them with thoughts for building flourishing careers.

 I hope it will inspire you to enthusiastically pursue your musical dreams.

-Almost any developing musician can prepare a piece or two for a public show.
-And by doing lots of succinct performances, we build up our performance skills, stage persona, and fan base.
-Student musicians who avoid public appearances are less likely to grow into compelling performing artists.
+Almost all developing musicians can prepare a piece or two for a public show, and they can partner with peers to put on full-length events.
+By doing many such succinct performances, students build up their performance skills and fan bases.
+Those who avoid public appearances are less likely to grow into compelling artists, fearless performers, and confident professionals.

 Evaluations provide us with external views and help us counter distorted self-perceptions.
 Shirking critiques almost ensures mediocrity.

-Artistic excellence anchors any music career, yet sustainable music careers are born from merging artistic prowess with ways that we can generate income through our art.
-For career-minded musicians, industry knowledge is as essential as musicianship.
+Artistic excellence anchors any music career, yet lasting careers are forged by merging artistic abilities with those that generate income.
+For career-minded musicians, therefore, music industry knowledge – e.g., the know-how to license compositions or promote performances – is as essential as musicianship.

-Audiences care little about competitions, and only the grandest contests propel the careers of winners.
-Competition experience is beneficial, but it’s far more crucial for us to develop distinctive styles, repertoires, and artistic identities through public performances and recordings.
+Only the grandest contests, such as the Van Cliburn piano competition, propel the careers of winners.
+So, nowadays, competitions provide minimal career advancement for the vast majority of participants.
+Competition experience is beneficial, of course, but it’s far more crucial for rising musicians to develop distinctive artistic identities through presenting diverse public performances, building communities of followers, and creating innovative audio and video recordings.

-The Web and concert halls abound with musicians performing standard repertoire.
-To be remarkable, we do well to champion distinctive titles and new music along with mastering classics.
+The Web and concert halls abound with classical musicians performing standard repertoire, with the result being that most are undifferentiated.
+To be remarkable, musicians do well to champion distinctive styles and new music along with mastering classics.

 Few things are more nourishing for our imaginations than to hear diverse performers, styles, and compositions.
 And when we step out of our habitual listening patterns, untold creative possibilities can germinate.